 So, if you want to calculate the degree of freedom.
 So, this ground is 1, 2, 3, 4, 5.
-So, number of links is 5, number of joints 1, 2, 3, 4, 5 and summation of degree of freedom of each joint since they are all revolutes, there are 5 revolutes.
+So, number of links 5 number of joints 1, 2, 3, 4, 5 and summation of degree of freedom of each joint, since, they are all revolutes; there are 5 revolutes.
 So, summation of degree of freedom is 5.
-So, therefore, degree of freedom is 3 times number of links minus 1 minus 3 times number of joints plus summation of degree of freedom of each joint.
+So, therefore, degree of freedom is 3 times number of links minus one minus 3 times number of joints plus summation of degree of freedom of each joint.

 So, this turns out to be 2.
 So, this has 2 degrees of freedom.
-So, that is why this is a robot, there is no longer a constraint mechanism.
-So, it will require two joints to be actuated.
-So, possibly this joint and this joint so the two ground revolute pairs can be actuated.
-So, two joints will be required to be actuated, RP-RPR the next chain.
-So, once again we have a ground and an end effector link.
+So, that is why this is a robot there is no longer a constraint mechanism.
+So, it will require 2 joints to be actuated.
+So, possibly this joint and this joint.
+So, the 2 ground revolute pairs can be actuated.
+So, 2 joints will be required to be actuated.

+RPRPR; the next chain.
+So, once again we have a ground and an end-effector link.
 So, we have R and P which is here it is welded.

-So, R P and the other leg is RPR.
-So, this is the RPR leg here also you can calculate the degree of freedom, will turn out to be 2 the next chain is 2R-RPR which we are going to study.
+So, RP and the other leg is RPR.
+So, this is the RPR leg here also you can calculate the degree of freedom it will turn out to be 2 the next chain is 2R-RPR which we are going to study.

-So, this is the 2R RPR which also has 2 degrees of freedom as you can easily check.
+So, this is the 2R-RPR which also has 2 degrees of freedom as you can easily check.

-Now, we have two kinds of problems as you know the forward kinematics problem in which the actuator inputs are given, we have to find out the output, output is the end effector position or position and orientation depending on degree of freedom of the chain.
+Now we have two kinds of problems as you know the forward kinematics problem in which the actuator inputs are given we have to find out the output; output is the end-effector position or position and orientation depending on degree of freedom of the chain.

-So, an inverse kinematics problem for a specified output; that means, the position and orientation of the end effector or just the position of the end effector, we have to find out the actuator input or inputs.
-So, in this RP RPR.
-So, here we have this RR-RPR.
-So, this actually is RR-RPR chain.
-So, we are going to discuss the forward kinematics problem of this RR-RPR chain.
-So, here you have RR-RPR R and the forward kinematics problem we are specified theta which is this angle and the throw of the prismatic actuator, which is this length, which is S 4.
+So, an inverse kinematics problem for a specified output; that means, the position and orientation of the end-effector adjust the position of the end-effector, we have to find out the actuator input or inputs.
+So, in this RPR PR; so, here we have this R R RPR, so this actually is RR RPR chain.
+So, we are going to discuss the forward kinematics problem of this RR RPR chain.

-So, we are given theta and S 4, these are to be actuated we have to find out x E and y E which are the coordinates of the end effector point, we have to find this in the forward kinematics problem.
+So, here you have RR RPR and the forward kinematics problem we are specified theta which is this angle and the throw of the prismatic actuator which is this length which is S 4.
+So, we are given theta and S 4 these are to be actuated we have to find out x E and y E which are the coordinates of the end-effector point we have to find this in the forward kinematics problem.